T

 Taco terriers are incredibly loyal dogs that like to keep watch over their household.
 Expect your little guard dog to watch the windows and bark at strangers whenever they walk past.
 These dogs have energetic and attentive personalities; they love to watch television, listen in on family conversations, and generally make themselves part of their owner’s business.
 Because they’re so small, it’s common for pet owners to bring their taco terrier with them everywhere they go.
 These little dogs make great lap pets and love to be held for extended periods of time.

 When relaxed, taco terriers love to play and will either chew on toys or roll around on the floor.
 Expect your terrier to display possessive behavior traits, especially if another dog is visiting.
-Because they experience high levels of separation anxiety, it’s not a good idea to let your taco terrier out of your sight.
+Because they experience high levels of separation anxiety, it’s best not to let your taco terrier out of your sight.
 However, if they know that their owner is in the room, these dogs become incredibly playful companions that the entire family will love.

 How To Take Care Of A Taco Terrier

-Taco terriers are vibrant and attentive dogs that always seem to be involved in the conversation.
+Taco terriers are vibrant and attentive dogs that always seem eager to be involved in the conversation.
 Keep your taco terrier close by your side, and make sure to keep an eye on them when other pets are around.
 These dogs love to sit on their owner’s lap and will always have an opinion about strangers.
 As long as you spend time with them and give them plenty of exercise, your taco terrier will be your best friend for many years to come.

-The Best Dog Food For Taco Terriers
+The Best Dog Food

 Maintenance And Grooming